 The legislation now heads to the Democratic-controlled U.S. Senate along with another major cannabis bill passed by the U.S. House in the past week.

-On Friday, the House, where Democrats also hold the majority, passed bill that would remove cannabis from the Controlled Substances Act, effectively ending the federal prohibition on pot.
+On Friday, the House, where Democrats also hold the majority, passed a bill that would remove cannabis from the Controlled Substances Act, effectively ending the federal prohibition on pot.

 That bill, known as the Marijuana Opportunity, Reinvestment, and Expungement (MORE) Act, passed on a largely party-line vote of 220-204.